www3838438/dbu/doc/custom.md

 `doc/packages/*, doc/packages.md` should not be edited manually. update package lists, then run `make documentation`

-#### Adding more packages

-Look in the git branch list for branches named `packages-*`, or wirte your own lists in `config/packages-lists/`.

 ### Setting the locale/language

 Currently only 2 locales (english and french) are pre-generated, other languages have to be manually added to the build configuration, and the ISO rebuilt.

 ### See also